-The Brooklyn Hospital Center (TBHC) officially broke ground July 2019 on the Emergency Department renovation project.
-The project is, in part, funded by a New York State Department of Health Transformation Grant of $25 million, the largest award for any New York City health provider in the year that it was granted.
-This renovation will revolutionize the hospital’s response to traumatic injury and illness, resulting in a state-of-the-art facility within lifesaving minutes of our neighbors’ homes (see above rendering).
+TBHC officially finished a major Emergency Department renovation in the summer of 2022.
+The project was, in part, funded by a New York State Department of Health Transformation Grant of $25 million, the largest award for any New York City health provider in the year that it was granted.
+This renovation significantly improves the hospital’s response to traumatic injury and illness, and has resulted in a state-of-the-art facility with a separate pediatric emergency room, all within lifesaving minutes of our neighbors’ homes.

 Recent statistics show that TBHC saves time, too, with its “door-to-balloon” performance, the time it takes for an emergency heart attack patient to get to cardiac cath intervention.
 For instance: